Valentin Konovalov: Government formation

 The new government of Khakassia promised to make a coalition.
 It will be formed not on the principle of party affiliation, but on the basis of the professionalism of applicants for Ministerial posts.
 The formation will take place on a competitive basis.
 Probably, in addition to the Communist and Liberal Democratic parties (these parties agreed on coalitions in the three regions where the gubernatorial elections won their candidates) will be non-party and representatives of other parties, Konovalov did not rule out that the government may include members of United Russia.

 Immediately after the inauguration, Konovalov held a meeting of the regional government, at which he dismissed the remaining Ministers and their deputies (13 high-ranking officials resigned from the government the day before).
 On the same day, Konovalov made his first appointment.
 Deputy of the Supreme Council of Khakassia, from United Russia Andrey Asochakov took the position of the First Deputy Head of Republic.
 Konovalov said he would coordinate finance and communication with the Russian federal government.
 Secretary of the Tula Regional Committee of the Communist party and mayor of Donskoy in the Tula Region Bogdan Pavlenko took the post of Deputy Head of Republic.
 Konovalov said Pavlenko would direct the apparatus of his administration and restructure the local government.

 Tenure

 Konovalov has described tackling corruption as the focus of his governorship.

-Family
+On economic policy, he has taken steps to implement elements of a planned economy.

+Konovalov responded to the COVID-19 pandemic in Russia by issuing a stay-at-home order.
+Restrictions were gradually lifted in the following months.

+His foreign policy has centred on aiming to increase trade and tourism cooperation with Asian countries, particularly fellow socialist Vietnam and China.

+As Governor, Konovalov was required to enable the mobilisation effort during the invasion of Ukraine.
+The United States added Konovalov to the Specially Designated Nationals and Blocked Persons List in February 2023, describing him as being involved in the "implementation of Russian operations and aggression against Ukraine” and "calling Russian citizens to fight in the war."
+For similar reasons, he was also placed on the sanctions list of Ukraine in April 2023.

+Despite winning re-election in September 2023, his party lost the parliamentary election.
+This was because even though the communists won the most votes in the party-list portion of the election, United Russia won almost all seats in the first past-the-post system portion in single-member constituencies.

+In July 2025, Konovalov vetoed a bill on municipal reform pushed by United Russia which would have centralised control over municipal officials.
+In doing so, he took the side of protestors in Khakassia and neighbouring regions where United Russia attempted similar reforms.

+Personal life

 Valentin Konovalov is married.
 He has two daughters and a son.